 Choose A Better Alternative To Vinyl Shake Siding

-Brava uses natural minerals for color and texture along with advanced UV stabilizing elements, so our cedar shake siding offers superior color that won’t fade over time.
-We engineer our product so there is no discernible pattern in the siding, to create natural variegated and multi-toned colors the way Mother Nature intended.
+Brava uses natural minerals for color and texture along with advanced UV stabilizing elements.
+That way, our cedar shake siding offers superior color that never fade.

-We offer nine hues in our core collection, each of which creates the natural varied beauty of traditional cedar shakes, so they don’t have a manufactured appearance to detract from the beauty of your home.
+We also offer nine hues in our core collection, each with the natural, varied beauty of traditional cedar shakes.

 Highest Fire Resistance Rating

-Composite cedar shake siding comes with a Class A fire rating — the highest level of fire resistance, to create a safer home that looks beautiful.
+Composite cedar shakes shouldn't just protect your home.
+They should be protected too.
+That's why our vinyl cedar shake siding comes with a Class A fire rating — the highest level of fire resistance—to create a safer home that looks beautiful and stays strong.

-At Brava, we care about our impact on the planet, so.
-This is why all of our products use recycled material.
-In addition, our cedar shake siding is fully recyclable, and we work hard to keep as much material out of the landfills as possible.
+Our impact on the planet is important, which is why all of our products—including our cedar shake siding—are made out of recycled materials that keep as much material out of the landfills as possible.